Helping Fight Trucking Companies with Negligent Semi-Truck Drivers

 The dangerous roads and intersections in Colby and Thomas County are:

-- I-70 Interstate highway.
 I-70 runs east west and travels through Colby and Thomas County connecting with other state and federal highways which brings heavy semi-truck traffic.

-- US-24 highway.
 US-24 is an east-west highway that is slightly north of Colby and has dangerous intersections of US-83 and K-25.

-- US-83 highway.
 US-83 highway is a heavily traveled north-south route for truckers and cattle haulers.

-- Old 40 Highway and K-25.
 Old 40 highway and K-25 intersect to the south of Colby and also intersects with US-83 to the south in Oakley, Kansas, both of which are heavily traveled trucking routes.

-- West 8th Street.
 West 8th Street provides access to a large grain elevator where frequent grain trucks run back and forth daily making the area dangerous for cars and pickups.

-- County Road Q. County Road Q has significant farm grain truck and semi-truck activity because of the Cornerstone Ag terminal.
+County Road Q has significant farm grain truck and semi-truck activity because of the Cornerstone Ag terminal.

-- US-25 and West 4th Street.
 US-25 intersects with West 4th Street in the center of Colby making this a high traffic location for tractor-trailer traffic and car crashes.

-- US-25 intersection with West Horton Avenue.
 US-25 intersects with West Horton Avenue in south Colby where a number of truck stops bring semi-trucks looking for fuel and food.

 What Causes Most 18-wheeler Accidents?